-.With the holidays upon us and a brand new year just beyond, this is a great time to pause, take in a little inspiration and look ahead to what's possible in 2019.
+With the holidays upon us and a brand new year just beyond, this is a great time to pause, take in a little inspiration, and look ahead to what's possible in 2020.

-Podcasts for Planners
+Podcasts for Event Professionals

 Whether driving, on a plane, or enduring a family holiday event, podcasts allow a little brain engagement and learning.
 And the world of events is filled with solid listening.
 Some offer interviews, while others feature discussion.
 All can present new ideas.
 Here are a few examples that grace the “best of” lists.